Updated for 2018-2019

 Right now, Global Leadership Adventures is offering a Global Health Initiative in Bali, where you’ll have the amazing opportunity to study public health in the developing world by learning about Western convention as well as indigenous practices.
 During your trip, you will assist at a primary care health clinic for a local village, observing how care is provided and assisting with small tasks such as recording data, administering pulse checks, scribing information for doctors, or restocking clinic supplies.
 You’ll also be able to help design and present a health education workshop for local youth.
 Outside of your service work, you’ll embark on temple visits and a rice paddy walk, listen to live gamelan music, and even have dinner at the Royal Palace.
 You’ll stay in Ubud for this 14-day program, which has a tuition of $3,699.

 If you love animals and want to help preserve their natural habitats, check out GLA’s Preserving Nature’s Wonders program on the Galapagos Islands off the coast of Ecuador.
 You’ll travel to Isabela Island and San Cristobal Island, where you’ll volunteer in a tortoise breeding center and clear invasive plant species in order to encourage tortoises and birds to re-inhabit the area.
 During your adventure in the Galapagos, you’ll also be able to go swimming, kayaking, hiking, and snorkeling.
-This two-week program has a tuition of $4,599, with six different start dates open right now for summer 2017.
+This two-week program has a tuition of $4,599, with six different start dates open right now for the summer.

 To learn more about the many different service opportunities abroad through Global Leadership Adventures, please visit: www.experiencegla.com